1583 Assembly of Notables: Debt and mismanagement

-From 1581 Henri was burdened with a new expenditure, the financial support of his brother (the duc d'Alençon's) military exploits in Nederland.
+From 1581 Henri was burdened with a new expenditure, the financial support of his brother (the duc d'Alençon's) military exploits in the Netherlands.
 The alternative to backing this endeavour would be to face another revolt from Alençon in France.
 Thus peace with the Protestants alone would not be sufficient to restore the kingdom to financial stability.
 In November 1581 he declared the expansion of retrait lignager (rules of property alienation as regards inheritance) would be in force throughout the kingdom of France, including those areas in the south of the kingdom which operated on written law as opposed to customary law.
 In July 1582 Henri renewed the French alliance with some of the Swiss cantons and made a treaty with them at Solothurn concerning the arrears of their pay as mercenaries that cost the crown 600,000 écus.
 These expenses forced him to once more turn to expedients and he alienated more of the royal domain, created more venal offices, took out 6 new loans and instituted further taxes on the clergy, cloth and wine.
-In Picardie and Champagne there were riots against paying the new aide (excise tax) on cloth and wine during the summer of 1582.
+In Picardy and Champagne there were riots against paying the new aide (excise tax) on cloth and wine during the summer of 1582.
 With these disorders threatening to spread into the south, Henri turned to his brother in October to aid with matters.
 Chevallier argues that fortunately for Henri, the duc d'Alençon refused.
 On 2 August, it was admitted in conseil that the royal budget deficit equalled around 200,000 écus.